Laser-written vapor cells for chip-scale atomic sensing and spectroscopy: Conclusions

 \section{Conclusions}

 We have introduced a novel and maskless manufacturing technique of alkali-metal vapor cells based on femtosecond laser writing followed by chemical etching (FLICE).
 We have demonstrated proof-of-principle applications of a laser-written vapor-cell (LWVC) for sub-Doppler saturated absorption spectroscopy of rubidium and single beam optical magnetometry based on paramagnetic Faraday rotation.
 The introduced laser-writing technique provides a suitable interaction volume for precision atomic spectroscopy and atomic quantum sensing with 3D structuring versatility and it has high potential for integration with waveguide-based photonic structures \cite{Newman2019,Hummon2018,Sebbag2021} and optical components \cite{Corrielli2014,heil14} as well as with optical fibers for chip-scale \cite{Kitching2018} and fiber-coupled \cite{Simons2018} atomic sensors.
+Next development steps will focus on the fabrication of sensing chambers with sub-mm cross sections, i.e. in the 100 $\mu$m range, and the interfacing of our LWVC with other components such as GRIN lenses, optical waveguides and fibres, in order to increase the degree of integration and the achievable operational complexity of this tehcnology.
 As further development, different geometries and filling techniques based on alkali metal azide \cite{Karlen2017}, mixture of argon and nitrogen \cite{mauricePhDThesis} as well as other noble gas species like $^3$He and $^{129}$Xe \cite{Limes2018}, will be implemented to optimize specific applications as atomic references, atomic clocks, optical magnetometers and atomic gyroscopes.
 Finally, the use of NEG dispensers is an attractive feature for miniaturized cold-atoms sensors and compact ultracold quantum technologies \cite{Boudot2020,Little2021,Burrow2021}.